ubc-library-rc/gis-intro-leaflet/content/open-data-folder.md

 ---
 # Open Data in Code Editor

-First open the Visual Studio Code (VS Code) application.
+*1*{: .circle .circle-blue} First open the Visual Studio Code (VS Code) application.
 Make sure your data folder is unzipped.
 To open `intro-leaflet-data` with VS Code, select Open... from the Welcome Page and navigate to your data folder is stored on your computer.
 Select it (but don't click into it) and hit Open.

 ![opening folder in vs code](./vscode-open-folder_20240212.png)

 <br>

-Once opened, you should see two files in the Explorer panel of your code editor. `ubcbuildings.js` is the data file, and the `boilerplate.html` is the map boilerplate.
+*2*{: .circle .circle-blue} Once opened, you should see two files in the Explorer panel of your code editor. `ubcbuildings.js` is the data file, and the `boilerplate.html` is the map boilerplate.
+Double click `boilerplate.html ` in the Explorer panel to open it.

 ![folder open](./vscode-folder-open_20240418.png)

+*3*{: .circle .circle-blue}
+If you installed the Live Server extension to Visual Studio Code, in the blue ribbon at the bottom of your code editor there should be an option to “Go Live.”
+Click “Go Live” to launch a local server and watch your map automatically update in a web browser.
+This alleviates the need to constantly refresh your browser each time you make a change.

+Because we will be working back and forth between the browser page the code editor, it’s helpful to arrange your computer screen(s) in a way where you can either see both windows at once or are able to toggle between the two.
+This way, every time you modify the html code you can see the changes in your browser.
+You’ll also want to have workshop website accessible.